wlg1/wlg1.github.io/notion/stage/Stagecraft/Non-Euclidean Therapy for AI Trauma/Script drafts/svd script.md

 highlight what changes. what differs in the analogy?

-This is a correlation matrix?
+~~This is a correlation matrix?~~

-Eigenface:
+~~Eigenface:~~

-Close, but not entirely… it is what we call a covariance matrix, that measures how each neuron varies with each other.
+~~Close, but not entirely… it is what we call a covariance matrix, that measures how each neuron varies with each other.
 We convert covariance elements to correlation elements by normalizing them between -1 and 1.
-But do not think about that for now.
+But do not think about that for now.~~

+revision: this is not the covariance matrix, so don’t refer to it as such.
+Say “W transnpose W” instead

 Patient: